ThiagoHardt/thiago-hardt-portfolio/README.md

 ## User Story

  **As a visitor**
-1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+1. As a Visitor, I want to easily understand the main purpose of the site and learn more about the developer.
 2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
 3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.